-For new graduate assistants hired after August 15,2013 to qualify for university payment of full resident tuition (Graduate Tuition Fellowship), the appointee must hold at least a 0.33 FTE graduate assistantship appointment and receive a monthly pay rate of at least \$808 (Banner annual salary of \$9,694).
+For new graduate assistants hired after August 15,2013 to qualify for university payment of full resident tuition (Graduate Tuition Fellowship), the appointee must hold at least a 0.33 FTE graduate assistantship appointment and receive a monthly pay rate of at least \$1566.67 (Banner annual stipend of \$18,800).
 The appointment must be effective as of the 8th class day of each term (5th class day in summers), as reflected on the EPAF, and must extend through the last day of classes each term.
 This Fellowship incurs a registration fee each term.

 Be aware that there is a policy requiring that all graduate student employees have an approved background report as a condition of appointment.
 The policy will affect all graduate student employees hired on January 1, 2014 or later, but students should be going through the background check process well before that date.
-Please see for additional information: http://graduate.auburn.edu/wp-content/uploads/files/cs/background procedure.pdf.
+Please see for additional information: http://grad.auburn.edu/cs/background procedure.pdf